conchyliculture/TooMuchFreedom/README.md

 Light bulb 'turn knobs' thingies are not a valid way to turn a light on/off.
 These things feel very flimsy and way too close to the high voltage powered heat generating device to make me comfortable.
 I shouldn't have to fish for it while blinded by the bulb to turn the whole thing off before going to bed.

+### Cars

+Cars are transportation device and not another way to sur-represent yourself il the world by making you artificially larger and louder.

+Also, please fix your weird turn signals issue (see [https://www.youtube.com/watch?v=O1lZ9n2bxWA](https://www.youtube.com/watch?v=O1lZ9n2bxWA))

 ### TV

 Television is the worst.
 US TV is the worst of television.
 It feels like 50% of it is *ads*.